-Sec.
-1. The name of this Association shall be the Gravure Association of America, Inc.
+Section 1.0 Name.
+The name of the association shall be Gravure Association of the Americas, Inc. ("Association").

-Sec.
-2. The principal office of this Association shall be located in a City, County, and State designated by the Board of Directors of the Association.
+Section 2.1 Places of Business.
+The principal office of the Association shall be located in a City, County, and State designated by the Board of Directors of the Association.
 In addition to the principal office, the Association may have another office, or offices, at any location as may be designated by the Board of Directors.

 PURPOSES AND OBJECTIVES

 Section 1.0 Nonprofit Entity.
 The Association shall not be conducted for financial profit, but shall be conducted for the mutual benefit of its members and improvement in the business conditions. of the gravure printing and converting industries.

 Section 2.0 Purposes and Objectives.
 The purposes and objectives of the Association shall be:

 a) To establish a strong industry organization and a spirit of cooperation and good relations between the members of the Association and all individuals, firms and organizations that are part of the gravure printing and converting industries.